-If individuals cannot arrange for official transcripts to be sent from their post secondary institutions, notarized photocopies of original transcripts are acceptable.
+If individuals cannot arrange for official transcripts to be sent from their post secondary institutions, copies of official transcripts notarized in Ontario/Canada are acceptable.
 OACETT has never faced a situation where an internationally trained individual has not been able to produce notarized photocopies.
 However, Prior Learning Assessment Recognition (PLAR) policy has been developed and is available for any internationally trained applicant who cannot obtain documents to address their competency through a PLAR Portfolio submission and, if necessary, an interview.